 If you’re eyeing the Orient Polaris GMT watch you are just in the right place.
 I’ll tell you everything about it in this review – the things you’ll love, the things you’ll hate, and the things that will leave you baffled.

 This is a men’s dress watch, and the size of the case makes it pretty clear that it was not supposed to be a unisex watch.

-At the same time, the features make it clear that this watch was designed for the world traveller, who needs something strong, durable and functional.
+At the same time, the features make it clear that this watch was designed for the world traveler, who needs something strong, durable, and functional.

 Orient Polaris GMT Specifications

 The Orient Polaris is one of the best affordable GMT watches.
 It’s not exactly a cheap watch, but it has sapphire crystal glass, automatic movement, and a GMT dial.
 All of which are features we are used to seeing on some really high-end watches.

 Before we get to the detailed features of this dress watch, take a look at its basic specs: